ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-05-12-trying-to-pee.md

 *"I don't know if I can pee right now.
 I haven't drunken much water today and I peed just three minutes ago."*<br>
 *"Don't worry.
 You can always pee.
 We just need a little bit."*

 So I’m holding this little plastic cup, standing right in front of my van with the cop standing right next to me, to observe what I am doing.
 I feel relaxed because I know there's nothing to worry about.
 Still I can't pee.
 I'm totally empty.
-I'm closing my eyes and thinking about the sea.
+I close my eyes and think about the sea.
 Still no luck.

 *"Sorry, I really can't pee right now."*<br>
 *"Keep on trying, we have time!"*